 If you believe you are being followed, travel to a well-lit area where other people are present.
 Call the cops.
 Never hitchhike or accept a ride from someone you don’t know.

 Don’t risk it if the area appears to be desolate or badly lit.
-Confidently and at a steady pace, walk.
-Don’t stop to talk to someone you don’t know.
-When possible, walk on the sidewalks.
+Walk confidently and at a steady pace, but also brace yourself to run, in case it becomes necessary.

-Self-defense lessons can help you gain confidence in your skills to avoid physical conflict and defend yourself if it becomes essential.
+Self-defense lessons can also help you gain confidence in your skills to avoid physical attacks.

 Here are some additional self-defense tips.